irisshrestha/IFOA-exam-data-scraper/README.md

   In addition there is a check to verify if PDFs for all possible combination of the dates and subjects are found.
 This can identify any issues in the code process to with the examiners report (eg CM1 April 2020 will give an error as there is no examiners report).

   Inputs: File path for PDF, Names of subjects to include, Names of dates to include

   Outputs:
   raw_data.csv - Includes information from all pdfs identified which fit the criteira.
 This my include duplicates or errors.

   Initial_data_checks.csv - Check PDFs exist for all date–subject combinations

 4. **data_cleanse.py**
 Tidy up the raw_data.csv file, including:

-Manual updates
+Manual updates,
-Remove duplicates (and check they hold the same value) Remove errors
+Remove duplicates (and check they hold the same value), Remove errors,
-Correct Date format
+Correct Date format,
-Sort data by subject and date
+Sort data by subject and date.

 Inputs: raw_data.csv, Names of subjects to include, Names of dates to include
 Outputs: clean_data.csv, duplicates_info.csv